nasirlukman/nasirlukman.github.io/_posts/2026-04-11-palm-economic-value.md

 ### Result

 When we aggregate these hectares across the entire 15 million hectare footprint, we get the big picture.
 The model estimates a National Gross Production Value for 2026 with a mean of approximately $55 Billion USD (Figure 3).
-However, the "truth" is a range.
-The 95% Confidence Interval suggests that even under conservative estimates, the value is unlikely to drop below $35 Billion, while a "perfect storm" of high yields and prices could push it toward $80 Billion.
+The 95% Confidence Interval suggests that even under conservative estimates, the value is unlikely to drop below $35 Billion, while a high yields and prices could push it toward $80 Billion.
 This is the economic weight of those ~2 billion trees.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">